Effect-TS/data/docs/modules/Either.ts.md

 ## as

-Maps the Right value of this effect to the specified constant value.
+Maps the `Right` value of this `Either` to the specified constant value.

 **Signature**